Chicago Schools with Communications Programs

 Bachelor of Arts in Communication and Media

 Each of the five communication bachelor's degrees at DePaul begins with a common core of three classes, providing an introduction to mass and human communication and an overview of intercultural communication.
 The communication and media major includes a presentation skills course, a media analysis requirement and additional communication and media electives.
-Students in all communication majors can also gain credit by completing an internship.
+Students in all communications majors can also gain credit by completing an internship.

 Bachelor of Arts in Communication Studies